SoftwareAG/c8y-docs/content/concepts/introduction-bundle/compatibility-policy.md

 #### No forward compatibility

 We support backward compatibility, not forward compatibility.
 You can check this using the version of the SDK and the version of the platform.
-If you wish to develop a device or application against, for example, {{< product-c8y-iot >}} {{< c8y-current-version >}}, make sure that the client library or SDK that you use has version {{< c8y-current-version >}}  or lower.
-If you take the latest SDK version, build an application with it and deploy on an older {{< product-c8y-iot >}} version, this may not work.
+If you wish to develop a device or web app against, for example, {{< product-c8y-iot >}} {{< c8y-current-version >}}, make sure that the client library or SDK that you use has version {{< c8y-current-version >}}  or lower.
+If you take the latest SDK version, build a web app with it and deploy on an older {{< product-c8y-iot >}} version, this may not work.
 The SDK may make use of APIs that are simply not yet present in the older version.

 #### Version schema

 For clarification, {{< product-c8y-iot >}} uses a four-digit versioning scheme.
 For compatibility checks, only the first two digits are usually relevant.
 The fourth digit counts maintenance builds with only corrective functional changes but no breaking API changes.

-#### Applications and microservices
+#### web apps and microservices

-In general, you can run an older application or microservice version against a newer {{< product-c8y-iot >}} backend, as long as the application or microservice uses documented APIs only.
-In the rare case of announced breaking changes it might be required to update the application or microservice with a more recent version of an SDK before the change becomes effective.
+In general, you can run an older web app or microservice version against a newer {{< product-c8y-iot >}} backend, as long as the web app or microservice uses documented APIs only.
+In the rare case of announced breaking changes it might be required to update the web app or microservice with a more recent version of an SDK before the change becomes effective.

 #### Cumulocity IoT functionality